ailinkhoo/CloudDevOps/1_Linux.md

 ```

 Most Bash commands have options for modifying how they work.
 Options, also called flags, give a command more specific instructions.
-As an example, files and directories whose names begin with a period are hidden from the user and are not displayed by ls.
-However, you can include the -a (for "all") flag in an ls command and see everything in the target directory:
+As an example, files and directories whose names begin with a period are hidden from the user and are not displayed by `ls`.
+However, you can include the `-a` (for "all") flag in an ls command and see everything in the target directory:

 ```Bash

 ls -a /etc
 ```

 You can even combine flags for brevity.
-For example, rather than enter ls -a -l /etc to show all files and directories in Linux's /etc directory in long form, you can enter this instead:
+For example, rather than enter `ls -a -l /etc` to show all files and directories in Linux's /etc directory in long form, you can enter this instead:

 ```Bash